outlearn-content/angular/modules/scope.md

 ### Scopes and Directives

-During the compilation phase, the compiler matches {@link ng.$compileProvider#directive directives} against the DOM template.
+During the compilation phase, the compiler matches directives against the DOM template.
 The directives usually fall into one of two categories:

-  - Observing directives, such as double-curly expressions `{{expression}}`, register listeners using the {@link ng.$rootScope.Scope#$watch $watch()} method.
+  - Observing directives, such as double-curly expressions `{{expression}}`, register listeners using the $watch() method.
 This type of directive needs to be notified whenever the expression changes so that it can update the view.

-  - Listener directives, such as {@link ng.directive:ngClick ng-click}, register a listener with the DOM.
-When the DOM listener fires, the directive executes the associated expression and updates the view using the {@link ng.$rootScope.Scope#$apply $apply()} method.
+  - Listener directives, such as ng-click, register a listener with the DOM.
+When the DOM listener fires, the directive executes the associated expression and updates the view using the $apply() method.

-When an external event (such as a user action, timer or XHR) is received, the associated {@link expression expression} must be applied to the scope through the {@link ng.$rootScope.Scope#$apply $apply()} method so that all listeners are updated correctly.
+When an external event (such as a user action, timer or XHR) is received, the associated expression must be applied to the scope through the $apply() method so that all listeners are updated correctly.

 ### Directives that Create Scopes

 In most cases, directives and scopes interact but do not create new instances of scope.
-However, some directives, such as {@link ng.directive:ngController ng-controller} and {@link ng.directive:ngRepeat ng-repeat}, create new child scopes and attach the child scope to the corresponding DOM element.
+However, some directives, such as ng-controller and ng-repeat, create new child scopes and attach the child scope to the corresponding DOM element.
 You can retrieve a scope for any DOM element by using an `angular.element(aDomElement).scope()` method call.
-See the {@link guide/directive#isolating-the-scope-of-a-directive directives guide} for more information about isolate scopes.
+See the directives guide for more information about isolate scopes.

 ### Controllers and Scopes

 Scopes and controllers interact with each other in the following situations:

-   - Controllers use scopes to expose controller methods to templates (see {@link ng.directive:ngController ng-controller}).
+   - Controllers use scopes to expose controller methods to templates (see ng-controller).

    - Controllers define methods (behavior) that can mutate the model (properties on the scope).